-AICIS will continue to monitor the maturation of the Scheme to a steady state given it is still a maturing Scheme.
-This will help AICIS to refine effort drivers for both levy funded and fee for service activities and thus ensure that fees and charges reflect the efficient cost of delivering regulatory activities and services.
-AICIS will also consider how to appropriately address the accumulation of prior year revenue held in the Industrial Chemicals Special Account.
-These issues will be further considered in consultation with Industry.
+AlCIS will continue to monitor the maturation of the Scheme to a steady state given it is still a maturing Scheme.
+This will help AlCIS to refine effort drivers for both levy funded and fee for service activities and thus ensure that fees and charges reflect the efficient cost of delivering regulatory activities and Services.
+AlCIS will also consider how to appropriately address the accumulation of prior year revenue held in the Industrial Chemicals Special Account.

-3.4.4 Annual fees and charges for 2024-25
+3.4.4 Annual fees and charges for 2025-26

-The schedule of fees and charges was developed to align with the AGCRP and to recover the costs of AICIS activities for 2024-25.
+The schedule of fees and charges was developed to align with the AGCRP and to recover the costs of AICIS activities for 2025-26.
 The fees and charges apply to introducers of industrial chemicals.